SepiaBeet50370/Udagram_Project2/README.md

 # High Availability Infrastructure as Code

 This repository contains Infrastructure as Code (IaC) scripts to deploy the necessary network infrastructure, server infrastructure, and jumpbox infrastructure for a dummy application, PhotoGram, on Amazon Web Services (AWS) using AWS CloudFormation.
+Checkout the infrastructure diagram in this repository for a visual representation of the infrastructure.

 ## Table of Contents